frankhuettner/powerindices/README.md

 ## Installation
 0) If you haven't installed python yet, get it from https://www.anaconda.com/download/.
 After installation, you can start the application Spyder which is a convinient tool to start with.
-1) No installation of the powerindices package is necessary.
-Just copy powerindices.py to your workfolder and use the command `import powerindices`.
-For instance, if you have the example.py file in the same directory as the powerindices.py file, you can just run example.py.
-In the example.py, you further see how to call the functions that compute the indices.
+1) No installation of the powerindices package necessary: Just copy powerindices.py and example.py into the same folder.
+Open example.py.
+There you see how the command `import powerindices` allows to use the function to compute the indices.
+If you run the example.py, it will run the computation for the UN Security Council.

 ## Requirements
 numpy